 Master of Public Administration career planning

-The M.P.A. program annually monitors the careers of its graduates.
-The most recent study was conducted in June 2019 as part of the program's continuous improvement process.
+The MPA program annually monitors the careers of its graduates.
+The most recent study was conducted in August 2023 as part of the program's continuous improvement process.

 Recent graduates have been successful in finding professional employment.
-In the academic year 2017/2018, 92 percent of our graduates secured or continued employment in the sector within six months of graduation.
-Of these graduates, 29 percent worked in nonprofits, 4 percent in federal government, 25 percent in state government, 21 percent worked in local government, and 13 percent worked in the private sector.
+In the academic year 2021 - 2022, 88% of our graduates secured or continued employment in the sector within six months of graduation.
+Of these graduates, 25% worked in nonprofits, 13% in state government, 25% worked in local government, and 19% worked in private sector firms.

 M.P.A. faculty members

 All M.P.A. faculty members, particularly the director, are available to provide you with guidance in planning a career.
 It is your responsibility to contact M.P.A. faculty members for this purpose.
 They may help you to identify internship possibilities.
 They may suggest that you talk with a public service professional, perhaps with one of the M.P.A. program's graduates.
 They will furnish you with advice on professional development.
 M.P.A. faculty members, especially the director, may be alerted by M.P.A. program alumni and other public service professionals about job openings, particularly locally.
 The director will post information on such openings on the student email list.